Skip to main content

 0 0

 How well a player keeps the ball under pressure.
-Good ball retention means they don't lose it often, even in tight spaces.
-Different from just passing accuracy because it accounts for pressure, body position, and shielding.
+Good ball retention means they don't lose it often, even in the tightest of spaces.
+It's different from just passing accuracy because it accounts for pressure, body position, and shielding.
 Players with good retention can receive in difficult situations and give teammates time to move.
 Possession teams value it highly.

-Thiago Alcântara's ball retention at Liverpool was exceptional - he could receive the ball surrounded by three opponents and somehow come out with it, using body feints and tight control to buy time and find an outlet.
+Thiago Alcântara's ball retention at Liverpool, Bayern Munich, and Barcelona was exceptional - he could receive the ball surrounded by three opponents and somehow come out with it, using body feints and tight control to buy time and find an outlet to move play forward.

 0 0

 The side of the pitch where the ball is.
 When defending, you want more players ball side than away from it, since that's where the danger is.
 "Getting ball side" means positioning yourself between your opponent and the ball.
-Defenders who stay ball side cut off passing lanes; those who get caught wrong side get played in behind.
+Defenders who stay ball side cut off passing lanes; those who get caught wrong side get played in behind and face danger from fast attackers.

 0 0